ibm-cloud-docs/openwhisk/monitor.md

 The following characters are converted to dashes (`-`): period (.), an at sign (@), whitespace ( ), ampersand (&), underscore (_), colon (:)
 {: tip}

-Example: If you have an action that is named `hello-world` in the Cloud Foundry-based namespace `user@email.com_dev` in the `us-south` region, an action performance metric would look similar to the following:
+For example, if you have an action that is named `hello-world` in the Cloud Foundry-based namespace `user@email.com_dev` in the `us-south` region, an action performance metric would look similar to the following example:

 ```
 ibmcloud.public.functions.us-south.action.namespace.user-ibm-com-dev.action-performance.default.hello-world.duration